simonepascucci/IoT-Internet_of_Tunnel/docs/first_delivery/Evaluation.md

 ### Responsiveness

 The responsiveness of the system is also critical.
-The system should quickly respond to changes in air quality and light levels.
+The system should quickly respond to changes in air quality and light levels, to ensure the correct functioning also in case of emergency situations.

 To evaluate responsiveness, the system must be tested by exposing it to sudden changes in air quality and light levels.
 The average response time and the time it takes to reach a stable state after a change must be measured.